 I Piped, That She Might Dance by Iain MacDonald, with a foreword by Hugh Cheape, is an historical novel based on the life of Angus MacKay (1813-1859), first Piper to the Sovereign, appointed by Queen Victoria.
 Mackay, who is one of the most significant figures in the history of Scottish music, died after a long battle with physical and mental illness, though he left behind collections of pipe music still played today.
 This account of his life traces his long journey, from humble origins on the isle of Raasay to the height of fame in Her Majesty's service and beyond.
 His story is one that has long deserved to be told, and Iain MacDonald has obliged in style.

-Advance praise for the work:
+Praise for the work:

 Revealing, sensitively written and eminently readable.
 It is an imagined autobiography of Angus MacKay, piper to Queen Victoria, but it is well-informed and thoroughly researched and convincing.
 Besides piping, it provides insights into the social life of the time, from croft to palace, as well as into the treatment of mental illness.
 Iain MacDonald is to be warmly congratulated.